Steve Gladstone

-Stephen C. Gladstone, or Steve Gladstone as he is better known, is one of the premier rowing coaches in the United States.
-He currently coaches at Yale University.
-Previously, he coached at the University of California, Berkeley, where he also served as athletic director.
+Stephen C. Gladstone is an American rowing coach and former college athletics administrator.
+He is the Head Coach for the Men's Heavyweight Crew Team at the United States Naval Academy.
+He was the head coach for the men's heavyweight crew team at Yale University from 2010-2023 and was the team's assistant coach from in 2024.
+Previously, Gladstone coached at the University of California, Berkeley, where he also served as athletic director.

 Biography

 Early life

 Gladstone graduated from Kent School in 1960 where he began his rowing career.
 He then attended Syracuse University where he continued to row and graduated with a bachelor's degree in American literature.
 He is the son of Henry Gladstone, a renowned radio announcer in the 1950s and 1960s in New York City.
 He is married to Daria Gladstone, and has three children, Ethan Gladstone, Wendell Gladstone, and Sonya Gladstone.

 Career at Princeton and Harvard

 Gladstone began coaching in 1966, directing the Princeton University freshmen to a pair of silver medals at the Intercollegiate Rowing Association regatta, also known as the IRA.
 Gladstone then took over as varsity lightweight coach at Harvard in 1970.
 His Harvard crews were undefeated for four straight seasons.
 They won four straight Eastern Sprints championships and, in 1971, the Thames Challenge Cup and Wyfold Challenge Cup at the Henley Royal Regatta in England.